2023 GUIDELINES TO SUBMIT A SPECIAL SESSION

 Reviewing will be double blind.
 Evaluation will be based on a) quality of the research and novelty of the findings; b) broad appeal of the topic; c) contribution to consumer research; d) fit of the papers with the session theme; e) stage of completion of the research to be presented; and f) questions raised and potential for discussion.

-Consistent with the conference theme, Together, we encourage special sessions that use different theoretical perspectives and diverse methodologies to address theoretically, substantively, and managerially important questions.
+Consistent with the conference theme, Spreading Good … Well, we encourage special sessions that use different theoretical perspectives and diverse methodologies to address theoretically, substantively and managerially important questions.
+Sessions that focus on the theme of Spreading Good for consumer welfare and public policy should also highlight that.

 Special Sessions will be presented live and in person.
 Authors will find their Special Session date and time in the conference program.